Search in DataGrip

 When working with a software tool, searching tends to be a very popular and frequently-used feature that is crucial to a good user experience.
 In DataGrip, you can look for things like:

-Code: code in consoles, attached files and even in the source code of views and routines.
+Code: code usages in consoles, attached files, views, and routines.

 Other things: files, settings, IDE actions, and other things.